From the airport to the city centre Andalusia

 Accessibility Andalusia

 Public transport, most often buses, is equipped to accommodate disabled people and enable their mobility, as are some cabs, which indicate this.
 The same applies to baby carriages.
-On the other hand, like everyone else, you'll need to take care on some of Seville's main roads, where streetcars, bicycles and pedestrians sometimes cross paths in ways that aren't always easy to understand.
+On the other hand, like everyone else, you'll need to take care on some of Seville's main roads, where streetcars, bicycles and pedestrians sometimes cross paths in a way that's not always easy to understand.